fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 ## 7. MACHINE LEARNING MODELLING

 Dataset is Multiclass where:
 - SEGMENT 0: LOW CUSTOMERS
 - SEGMENT 1: MEDIUM CUSTOMERS
 - SEGMENT 2: HIGH CUSTOMERS

 ![image](https://user-images.githubusercontent.com/78836373/120308724-9ad40500-c2fe-11eb-9dae-a923c2e2c64b.png)

 We focus to get model with the best Accuracy score

 - For this model we will use all features, because from EDA all features has affect to Credit Card Default

-For Machine Learning modelling we utilize all data features and utilize 3 different algorithm (Random Forest, Logistic Regression, and KNN Classifier)
+For Machine Learning modelling we utilize all data features and utilize 3 different algorithm (Random Forest, Logistic Regression, and KNN Classifier).
 Below we provided table to compare accuracy score based on our choosen algorithm

 ![image](https://user-images.githubusercontent.com/78836373/120309110-0a49f480-c2ff-11eb-9e51-9da253a52101.png)